Best Water Leak Alarms for Floods & Emergencies

 Notification

 Most alarms make a lot of noise.
-The more noise the better- as long as there is a shut-off feature.
+The more noise, the better- as long as there is a shut-off feature.
 Those that don’t have shut-off features need batteries or sensor wires removed to silence the alarm.
+Having a towel on hand also helped us quiet alarms after testing.

-Thanks to technology, Internet of Things (IoT) devices can now notify your smartphone, and send messages and emails to notify when water detection is triggered.
-With our phones by our sides, this lets you know instantly regardless of whether you are in earshot.
-It does rely on significantly more infrastructure though, making it less ideal for storms and other disasters where the internet, cell service, and power can be interrupted.
+Thanks to technology, Internet of Things (IoT) devices can now notify your smartphone and send messages and emails to notify you when water detection is triggered.
+With our phones by our sides, this lets you know instantly, regardless of whether you are in earshot.
+It does rely on significantly more infrastructure, though, making it less ideal for storms and other disasters where the internet, cell service, and power can be interrupted.

 Power & Reach